OpenMDAO/OpenMDAO-Framework/docs/user-guide/userguide_script.rst

 The *dtype* parameter defines the type of variable that is in the array.
 For example, using a string (*str*) for a dtype would give an array of strings.
 Any of Python's standard types and NumPy's additional types should be valid for the *dtype parameter.
-Note that the alternate *typecode* is also supported for non-Numpy arrays (e.g., typecode='I' for unsigned integers.)
+The alternate *typecode* specification is also supported for non-Numpy arrays (e.g., typecode='I' for unsigned integers.)

-The *shape* parameter is not a required attribute; the Array will default to the dimensions of the array that is given as the value.
+The *shape* parameter is not a required attribute; the Array will default to the dimensions of the array that are given as the value.
 However, it is often useful to specify the size explicitly, so that an exception is generated if an array of a different size or shape is passed into it.
-If the size if an array is not determined until runtime (e.g., a driver that takes an array of constraint equations as an input), then the *shape* should be left blank.
+If the size of an array is not determined until runtime (e.g., a driver that takes an array of constraint equations as an input), then the *shape* should be left blank.

-Below is an example of a simple component that takes two Arrays as inputs, and calculates their dot product as an output.
+Below is an example of a simple component that takes two Arrays as inputs and calculates their dot product as an output.

 .. testcode:: array_example